 - Powder carries a naturally sour taste, so if this isn’t your flavor profile, you may want to look elsewhere.

 - Those who have trouble doing calculations to find the proper serving size.

 Due to its sour flavor, it may be advantageous to mix it into a sweet juice or other beverage.
 Measuring out such small amounts of powder may be a bit of an annoyance for some, so be certain that this kind of high dose option is what you’re looking for.
-The biggest knock is that since the serving size is difficult to measure and the powder contains 13% of zinc.
-Taking 450mg of it is effectively taking 60mg of zinc.
+The biggest knock is that the serving size is difficult to measure, and the powder contains 13 percent of zinc.
+Taking 450 milligrams of it is effectively taking 60 milligrams of zinc.
 That’s a lot of math to get your nutrients.